Alisafa60/airo-wave/README.md

 <br><br>
 <img src="./readme/title6.svg"/>

-> Using the wireframes and mockups as a guide, we implemented the Coffee Express app with the following features:
+> Using the wireframes and mockups as a guide, AiroWave app with the following features:

 ### User Screens (Mobile)